maritz/nohm/docs/index_v1.md

 ##### Finding by simple index

-Simple indexes are created for all properties that have `index` set to true and are of the type 'string', 'boolean', 'json' or custom (behaviour).
+Simple indexes are created for all properties that have `index` set to true and are of the type 'string', 'boolean', 'json' or custom (behavior).

 Example: